-Do not try to build the perfect product! is advice I frequently give to clients.
-Feel free to launch a product that has bugs and definitely do not worry if it is missing features.
+"Do not try to build the perfect product!" — is advice I frequently give to clients.
+Feel free to launch a product with bugs, and do not worry if it is missing features.
 Before you hang me, hear me out.

 – Don't we have the necessary capacity? – We do. – Don't we have the necessary capabilities? – We most definitely do. – Don't I like the idea? – Yes, I do like it. – Then what's the issue?